QualiSystems/devguide_source/_posts/2016-07-17-orchestration-information-from-cloudshell.md

 accessed by your script.
 This data is stored in several environment variables based on the input type:

-*  **Global inputs** - These inputs are a part of the reservation form and can represent general data you wish to collect form the user for your automation.
+*  **Global inputs** - These inputs are a part of the reservation form and can represent general data you wish to collect from the user for your automation.
 They can also be used to group together multiple other inputs as one data entry.
 You can access these using the _GLOBALINPUTS_ environment variable.

 * **Resource requirements** - These are inputs related to abstract resource.
 An abstract resource in CloudShell allows you to declare a generic spec or requirements for a resource rather than explicitly using a specific one.
-When customizing such an abstract resource you can choose to publish some of its properties for the user to choose, so as to make it more flexible.
-For example, for a physical device, instead of specifying the model in the environment you can set that as a parameter with a dropdown list for the user to select from when reserving it.
+When customizing such an abstract resource you can choose to make some of its properties available for the user to select, so as to make it more flexible.
+For example, for a physical device, instead of specifying the model in the blueprint you can set that as a parameter with a dropdown list for the user to select from when reserving it.
-Resource requirements are accessing using the _RESOURCEREQUIREMENTS_ environment variable.
+Resource requirements are accessed using the _RESOURCEREQUIREMENTS_ environment variable.

 * **Resource additional info** -  When customizing an abstract resource you can also choose to add some parameters to the resource that are not requirements but rather instructions on what to do with it.
 An example would be specifying an OS version to install on it.
 In this case, this parameter is not used to select the resource but rather to operate on the selected resource in the active environment.
-Additional info parameters are accessing using the _RESOURCEADDITIONALINFO_ environment variable.
+Additional info parameters are accessed using the _RESOURCEADDITIONALINFO_ environment variable.

  As with reservations, we can use some helper modules to get the resource information in Python using the same object we used to get the